alvarolop/otel-to-elastic/README.md

 oc apply -k elastic-stack/
 ```

-Once everything is up and running, to connect to Kibana, use the username `elastic` and retrieve the password using the following command:
+Once everything is up and running, to connect to Kibana web console, use the username `elastic` and retrieve the password using the following command:

 ```bash
 oc get secret elasticsearch-es-elastic-user -o=jsonpath='{.data.elastic}' -n elastic | base64 --decode